 Here’s everything you need to know about the three Rs of recycling.

 Where does reduce, reuse, and recycling come from?

-Every year we dump over 2 billion tons of waste, mainly because most of the things we purchase get thrown into the garbage within six months, as reported by The World Counts.
+Every year we dump over 2 billion tons of waste, mainly because most of the things we purchase that then get thrown into the garbage within six months, as reported by The World Counts.

 If everyone started prioritizing the three Rs of recycling, we could make a huge difference in preventing waste that harms the environment.

 Here’s how to make the three Rs your number one zero-waste rule in the house, starting with reducing your waste.

 - 1 How ‘Reduce Reuse Recycle’ Came About

 - 2 The First R: Reduce

 - 4 Third R: Recycling